ajud123/internship-address-book/README.md

 The user must be provided with an interactive menu which will be used for the user to interact with the program and execute different actions.

 ## Running
-Execute `build.sh` script to generate the address book executable, then simply run it.
+Execute `build.sh` script to generate the address book executable, then run generated binary in the generated `bin` folder.

 ## Issues
 * None that I have found